TabbyGarf/patchwork-lbp-mc/README.md

 ![30% completion](https://media.discordapp.net/attachments/592805019590459403/1117840661526352013/mc_lbpediti2on.png)

-As a solo project, LittleBigPlanet Mashup Pack: Java Edition is being developed by a passionate Minecraft player.
+As a solo project, LittleBigPlanet Mashup Pack: Java Edition is being made by one guy.
 The pack will continue to evolve and expand, with ongoing refinements and updates to ensure compatibility with the latest versions of Minecraft.
 By embracing this resource pack, Java Edition players can embark on an enchanting journey that encapsulates the magic of LittleBigPlanet.

-Please note that LittleBigPlanet Mashup Pack: Java Edition is an unofficial project and is not affiliated with Media Molecule.
+Please note that LittleBigPlanet Mashup Pack: Java Edition is an unofficial project and is not affiliated with Media Molecule or 4J Studios.
 </p>